 - 15. Leaving the school premises without permission - 16.
 Truancy from school or class missed - 17.
 Participation in any fight, pushing, shoving, or other physical altercation on school premises, or at any school activity. - 18.
-Being involved with any public school

-- 20. Destroying, damaging, or defacing property belonging to school, school personnel, or another student - 21.
+Being involved with any public school fraternity, sorority, secret society, gang, or engaging in gang-like activities, including displaying gang symbols or paraphernalia - 19.
+Theft - 20.
+Destroying, damaging, or defacing property belonging to school, school personnel, or another student - 21.
 Sending, receiving, sharing, viewing, or possession a sexually explicit or otherwise inappropriate picture(s) - 22.
 Possession of, using, distributing, purchasing, or selling of tobacco materials, including electronic cigarettes, vapes, juuls, etc. on school premises or at any school activity. - 23.
-Possessing, using, under the influence, selling, delivering or offering to sell, purchasing, delivering, on school premises or during any school activity, any alcoholic beverage or any substance regulated or controlled by any law or statute of the state of Illinoi or the United States of America governing the use, possession, sale or delivery of drugs, narcotics, or other controlled substances such laws or statutes are now in force or hereafter may be amended, including but not limited to, any substance which produces a positive result when tested for the presence of such drugs, narcotics or other controlled substances in a "field test" or other test and also including any look-alike substance as defined by Ch 56 1⁄2, Sec.
+Possessing, using, under the influence, selling, delivering or offering to sell, purchasing, delivering, on school premises or during any school activity, any alcoholic beverage or any substance regulated or controlled by any law or statute of the state of Illinois or the United States of America governing the use, possession, sale or delivery of drugs, narcotics, or other controlled substances such laws or statutes are now in force or hereafter may be amended, including but not limited to, any substance which produces a positive result when tested for the presence of such drugs, narcotics or other controlled substances in a "field test" or other test and also including any look-alike substance as defined by Ch 56 1⁄2, Sec.
 1102 III.
 Rev. Stat. as presently enacted or hereafter amended or by any other applicable statute.